14th Street Line (Washington, D.C.): Buses take over

 Routes 50 and 54 were acquired to run by buses under DC Transit when streetcars began to phase out.
 Routes 50 and 54 operated from Takoma and Bureau of Engraving and Printing (50) and Navy Yard (54) primarily running along 14th Street.
 Route 52 would also be reincarnated to operate a similar pattern to route 52 but altered slightly running via Independence Avenue, 12th Street, and D street.
 Most trips would end at 14th and Colorado while some trips are extended to Takoma.
 Routes 50, 52, and 54 eventually became Metrobus routes on February 4, 1973, when WMATA acquired DC Transit and three other transit agencies.

 Other routes that weren't formed under the Metrobus tag were the 56 and 58.
 Route 56 operated from Summit Hills Apartments to the Bureau of Engraving and route 58 operated to Takoma.
 Route 56 was renamed routes 50, 52, and 54 after the 1973 merger.
 Route 58 was later renamed K8.

-On February 6, 1978, routes 50, 52, and 54 were rerouted to serve the newly opened Takoma station to connect riders to the Washington Metro.

-During the mid-1990s, route 50 was discontinued, route 52 was shortened to L'Enfant Plaza station, and route 54 was shortened to Federal Triangle.
+On February 6, 1978, routes 50, 52, and 54 were rerouted to serve the new Takoma station to connect riders to the Washington Metro.
+By the mid-1990s, route 50 was discontinued, route 52 was shortened to L'Enfant Plaza station, and route 54 was shortened to Federal Triangle.
 Route 54 was later extended to the L'Enfant Plaza station during the 1990s.
 Several years after Route 50 was eliminated, a new Route 53 was introduced to operate along the former route 50 routing between Takoma station and the Bureau of Engraving.
 It was then later shortened to Federal Triangle and then later shortened to Franklin Square/McPherson Square station.